Chasing Rembrandt Through New York City.

 Our next stop was a short walk along Madison.
 The Frick Collection on Madison features masterpieces from the Renaissance to early 20th century, including 3 oil paintings by Rembrandt, 2 by Titian and a Velázquez.
 The collection was very impressive and I enjoyed the edited selection.

-We weren’t allowed to take photos in the exhibit space, but we were able to sneak one blurry image in front of Rembrandt’s famous self-portrait from 1658.
+We were able to sneak one blurry image in front of Rembrandt’s famous self-portrait from 1658, despite exhibit space rules against photography.

-Below are the 3 Rembrandt paintings being shown at the Madison exhibition.
-The Frick Collection owns at least 1 other Rembrandt painting - Portrait of a Young Artist, that was not on display, and a number of original etchings and drawings.
+Below are the 3 paintings by Rembrandt that are being shown at the Madison exhibition.
+The Frick owns at least 1 other Rembrandt painting - Portrait of a Young Artist, that was not on display, and a number of original etchings and drawings.

 During our last evening in New York, we enjoyed dinner at The Grill, a restaurant by Major Food Group with major mid-century vibes, set in the iconic Seagrams Building - 99 E 52nd St - the posh steakhouse was recently featured in season 4, episode 2 of the HBO series, Succession.